Claude Code multiple agent systems: Complete 2026 guide

 Claude Squad

-Claude Squad solves a different problem with 5.8k GitHub stars and 396 forks.
+Claude Squad solves a different problem with around 7.9k GitHub stars and 560 forks.
 It's not just about Claude Code.
 It's a terminal application that manages multiple AI coding agents simultaneously.

 You can run Claude Code, Aider, Codex, OpenCode, and Amp in separate workspaces within one interface.
 Each agent gets its own Git worktree isolation, preventing conflicts when multiple agents modify the codebase.
-You can work on multiple tasks simultaneously across different AI coding tools.
+You can work on multiple tasks at once across different AI coding tools.
+If you're still deciding which assistants belong in that lineup, our roundup of the best AI coding assistant tools is a good map.

 Best for developers who use multiple AI coding tools and want unified management.
 Instead of switching between terminals and contexts, you manage everything from one place.